iSpyPuck/FFOChatbot/README.md

-Here’s a clean and simple README you can drop into your repo for an FFO chatbot.
-It’s written in a natural, conversational way and avoids buzzwords or em dashes.

----

 # FFO Chatbot

 This project is a Python based chatbot designed to help users interact with FFO data and tools in a simple and friendly way.
 The bot reads from a text file that defines its behavior, uses environment variables for API keys, and can be extended with more features as you grow the project.